shanerego/csci3055u-project-template/README.md

 >>> _Symbols that undergo resolution can have either a global or weak binding.
 Within relocatable objects, weak bindings have lower precedence than global binding.
 Relocatable object symbols with different bindings are resolved according to a slight alteration of the basic rules.
 Weak symbols can usually be defined through the compiler, either individually or as aliases to global symbols._

->>> _Complex symbol resolutions occur when two symbols of the same name are found with differing attributes.
-In these cases, the link-editor generates a warning message, while selecting the most appropriate symbol.
-This message indicates the symbol, the attributes that conflict, and the identity of the file from which the symbol definition is taken.
-In the following example, two files with a definition of the data item array have different size requirements._

 >> **Scoping rules supported by the language: lexical vs dynamic scoping**
 >>> _The scoping rules supported by the language is lexical._